andyosei12/eventful/README.md

 - _PATCH: /api/v1/events/:eventId_ => For updating a blog.
 Authorization header is also required to update event

 - _DELETE: /api/v1/events/:eventId_ => For deleting event.
-Authorization header is also required to delete a blog
+Authorization header is also required to delete an event

 ### Ticketing